pv-baxi/esp32ess/docs/README.md

 All three pins are routed to the ESP32 through bidirectional level translators.
 For current pin assignment, please see "Constants"-section of the source code.

+Pinout on the RJ45 socket towards the Multiplus VE.Bus is as follows.
+Only pins 4 & 5 need to be connected, leave the other pins open:
+* Pin 1 = n.c (lowermost pin in my photo)
+* Pin 4 = A = D+
+* Pin 5 = B = D-

+The complete pin assignment is provided by Victron on page 2 of the following [schematic](https://github.com/victronenergy/venusgx-hardware/blob/master/VE_BBB_Cape_v0.80_released.pdf).

 ### SN65HVD230 CAN bus transceiver

 In my hardware I'm using the Texas Instruments SN65HVD230 CAN bus transceiver, which has officially to be powered with 3.3V, nicely matching the operating voltage of the ESP32.